-Place an upper panel (UV protected side up) as illustrated with top edge of panel opposite a panel you installed on the other side.
+Place an upper panel (UV protected side up) as illustrated on the right side with top edge of panel opposite a left side panel you installed earlier.
 Have a helper hold in place and press down a piece of fitted ridge cap over the ribs of the panel already installed and the panel that you're installing making sure ribs on both panels and valleys on fitted ridge cap all align nicely.
 Slide your roof panel as needed for bottom edge to overhang the 3" to 4" (same as you chose on other side) and once everything is aligned properly up and down and left to right set the panel in place by installing 4 roofing screws.

-Repeat this procedure for the remaining panels to the back and then install all the panels towards the front.
+Repeat this procedure for the remaining panels to the back and then install all the panels towards the front shifting and adjusting as needed to align left and right panels.